scitran/client/Download-and-read.md

     scitran.downloadFile(file,'destination',filename,'size',size)

-    project = st.search('projects','project label exact','VWFA');
-    st.download('project',project{1}.id,'destination','tarfile name');

 For detailed examples see the script s_stDownload.m

 ## downloadObject

-We are expecting to get an endpoint that downloads a tar-file of a container.
+We are expecting to get an endpoint that downloads a tar-file of a container.  ** NOT YET IMPLEMENTED **

+    project = st.search('project','project label exact','VWFA');
+    id = idGet(project{1});
+    st.download('project',id,'destination','tarfileName');

 ## read

 TBD - the read method is like downloadFile plus a read command.
 To run this, however, you require certain auxiliary functions (e.g., niftiRead).
-We are considering how to manage this in the distribution.
+We are considering how to make sure these read functions are in the distribution.